haxetink/tink_macro/README.md

 ### Initial super call

 If the first statement in a constructor is a `super` call (which is true for automatically generated ones), then modification of the constructor through this API will maintain that property.
 Generally, that's also the suggested way to go.
 If you *need* to execute things *before* that's a symptom of a [fragile base class](http://en.wikipedia.org/wiki/Fragile_base_class).
 Still, if *absolutely* want to do it, the slightest modification can be used to not match the `super` call detection.
-If the first statement is `@later super(...)`, then it will not be detected as a super call and will not be treated specially.
+If the first statement is `@later super(...)` or `(super(...))` or whatever that is not an immediate call to super, then it will not be detected as a super call and will not be treated specially.

 ### Simple modifications